 I affirm that the respondents voluntarily agreed to participate after being fully informed about the purpose, nature, and potential implications of the study.
 Their responses have been collected with utmost respect for their privacy and confidentiality, in accordance with ethical research guidelines.

-Ethical approval (where ever applicable)
+Ethical approval (wherever applicable)

 The study was conducted with the approval and in accordance with the standards of the college.
 No ethical approval was required, as the research followed all applicable ethical guidelines, ensuring respect for the respondents' privacy and confidentiality